Continuing Education Activity

 The aforementioned clinical indicators do not comprise a complete list of manifestations.

 In mild diseases, immunosuppressive therapy is not required.
 Treatment is focused on the underlying disease.
-In moderate to severe cases, the specialized focus is given to correcting the primary symptoms with immunosuppressive therapy.
-Typically, immunosuppressive therapy is initiated until a steady state is achieved and then followed by the devised regimen.
+In moderate to severe cases, the specialized focus is to correct the primary symptoms with immunosuppressive therapy.
+Typically, immunosuppressive therapy is initiated until a steady state is achieved and followed by the devised regimen.
 Important note, in patients with HIV or hepatitis B virus (HBV), therapeutic antivirals should be provided before or simultaneously with immunosuppressive therapy.

 Treatment with highly concentrated glucocorticoids combined with rituximab is suggested as a baseline treatment for moderate to severe cryoglobulinemia.
 In cases with no rituximab or if there are no results from its administration, cyclophosphamide is substituted.